 Since e-waste constitutes various hazardous substances its management is a big challenge.
 In the Indian context more than 90 percent of the ewaste is being managed in the informal sector and therefore there is critical need for laws to regulate such illegal activities that harm our health and environment.

 The E-waste is managed by 4 methods: 1) dumping in the landfills2) burning of the e-waste items 3) Re-using of the electronic items 4) re-use of electronic items.

 In India municipal bodies are primarily responsible for managing waste including E-waste.
-Three laws regulate e-waste 1) the environment protection act, 1986; the hazardous and other wastes (Management and transboundary movement) Rules 2016; 3) The E-waste management Rules, 2016.
-The E-waste management Rules, 2016 enacted on October 2017 is a comprehensive set of guidelines that strengthened its predecessors.
-It provides a comprehensive regulatory framework to segregate, collect and manage ewaste.
+Three laws regulate e-waste 1) the environment protection act , 1986; the hazardous and other wastes (Management and transboundary movement) Rules 2016; 3) The E-waste management Rules , 2016.
+The E-waste management Rules , 2016 enacted on October 2017 is a comprehensive set of guidelines that strengthened its predecessors.
+It provides a comprehensive regulatory framework to segregate , collect and manage e-waste.

-INSTRUCT: INFORMATION APPLICATION Divide in 5 groups Each group will take on a role of a stakeholder (Consumer, producer, Bulk consumer, informal sector, NGO worker.
-The task is to come up with a plan for the effective implementation of Ewaste rules enforcement in their city.
-Process will include Each group is assigned a stakeholder role Group to write their responsibilities for the stakeholder role assigned to them Write actions they can undertake to fulfill their responsibility This is followed by intergroup debate and discussion about the possible challenges and a plan to address the same.
-REAL WORLD Facilitate a discussion around: CONNECT Do you think that you have a role to play in the enforcement of Ewaste Rules 2016?
-What actions can youtake to follow the rules?
+INFORMATION INSTRUCT: APPLICATION Divide in 5 groups for a group activity Each group will take on a role of a stakeholder (Consumer, producer, Bulk consumer, informal sector, NGO worker.
+Develop a plan for the effective implementation of E-waste rules enforcement in their office .
+Identify compliances and authorizations required for bulk consumers to set up an e-waste disposal system The group activity is followed by presentations by the groups.
+REAL WORLD Facilitate a discussion around: CONNECT Do you think that you have a role to play in the enforcement of E-waste Rules 2016?
+What actions can you or your office take to follow the E-waste Rules, 2016?